 - Project Overview, Cole and Ropes Park Beaches

 - Get Involved

 - Photo Gallery

 Background and Goals

 Corpus Christi bays and estuaries are nursery grounds for fish and shellfish, and supply essential food and habitat for birds, fish, and other plants and animals.
 They are also home to ports, marinas, and commercial shipping activities.
 Corpus Christi beaches and estuaries are popular destinations for fishing, boating, swimming, sand-castle building, and birdwatching.

-The goal of the project is to reduce bacteria levels in order to protect people who swim at the beaches.
+The goal of these projects is to reduce bacteria levels in order to protect people who swim at the beaches.
 Swimming and other types of water recreation are referred to as "contact recreation" in the state's standards for water quality.

 High concentrations of bacteria may indicate a health risk to people who swim or wade in a water body—activities called “contact recreation” in the state’s standards for water quality.

 Several public beach parks along Corpus Christi Bay are monitored as part of the Texas Beach Watch Program .
-Data assessed from this program indicated bacteria concentrations were higher than the criteria for protecting the contact recreation use at Cole Park and Ropes Park beaches.
-These beaches correspond to Segments 2481CB_03 and 2481CB_04 of the Texas bays and estuaries basin.
+Data assessed from this program indicated bacteria concentrations were higher than the criteria for protecting the contact recreation use at Cole Park, Ropes Park, and Poenisch Park beaches.
+These beaches correspond to Segments 2481CB_03, 2481CB_04, and 2481CB_06 of the Texas Bays and Estuaries Basin.
 When bacteria counts are greater than the criteria, Texas Beach Watch recommends that people be advised not swim in the area.